Sedlacek-Solutions/SwiftUI-Ratings/README.md

 ### Using with Supabase and App Store Connect API

-For detailed instructions on how to create a Supabase Edge Function that fetches data from the App Store Connect API for use with RatingsKit, see our [Supabase Implementation Guide](SUPABASE-GUIDE.md).
+For detailed instructions on how to create a Supabase Edge Function that fetches data from the App Store Connect API for use with SwiftUI-Ratings, see our [Supabase Implementation Guide](SUPABASE-GUIDE.md).

 ## Customization

-RatingsKit provides a flexible way to tailor the ratings interface through two main customizers: the configuration settings and the screen initializer.
+SwiftUI-Ratings provides a flexible way to tailor the ratings interface through two main customizers: the configuration settings and the screen initializer.

 1. RatingScreenConfiguration
 This struct allows you to customize the visual and textual components of the rating screen.
 Its initializer provides the following properties: